RowlandOti/NewsReader/README.md

 # NewsReader
-A app that reads latest news from an online feed and allows the user to read them on the Android device
+An app that reads latest news from an online feed and allows the user to read them on the Android device